richelbilderbeek/MysteryMachine/README.md

 MysteryMachine is a project about a machine with a certain function, which is kept a mystery on purpose.

-There are two types of MysteryMachines:
+There are multiple types of MysteryMachines:

  * MysteryMachine: the original
  * MysteryMachineDual: has two push buttons and two toggle buttons instead of one of each.
 This was chosen so to facilitate a fitting casing around it

-If you prefer a simulation of MysteryMachine, go to [SimMysteryMachine](http://richelbilderbeek.nl/ToolSimMysteryMachine.htm).
+If you prefer a simulation of MysteryMachine, go to [SimMysteryMachine](https://github.com/richelbilderbeek/SimMysteryMachine).

 ## MysteryMachine with capacitative sensors